COVID-19 - information and guidance for social, community, and residential care settings

 - the ability to maintain physical distancing if implemented by the service

-- the respite area is part of, or separate from, a care home which may or may not provide care to clinically vulnerable individuals
+- whether the respite area is part of, or separate from, a care home which may or may not provide care to clinically vulnerable individuals

 The measures taken will need to be tailored to the specific residential/short break service and to the individual needs and considerations of those who use the service and of their carers.
 This will need regular review and should be documented by the service.